 Marketing expenses are mostly for staff required to do the marketing activities listed.
-The vast majority of the software tools needed to implement the activities, such as analytics and landing page creation, are available for free.
+Most of the tools we need, like analytics and landing page creation, are inexpensive.
 The exceptions to this are for specific tools like email marketing and forums.

 4.1 Expense Budget by Month – Year 1

-We do not expect an increase in marketing staff requirements during year 1 because one person can actually do a lot of these activities.
-Once they have put marketing plan processes into place, the marketing activities upkeep becomes easier and can be handled by junior staff.
+We do not expect an increase in marketing staff requirements during the first year.
+One person can actually do a lot of these activities.
+Once they have put marketing plan processes in place, the marketing activities upkeep becomes easier.
+Junior staff can then handle it.
 Below is a breakdown of marketing expenses by month for year 1.

 4.2 Expense Budget by Year

-We anticipate second and third year marketing expenses to increase, again mostly for covering the cost of additional staff to help facilitate the additional requirements for marketing activities.
+We anticipate second and third year marketing expenses to increase.
+This is mostly for covering the cost of additional staff for marketing activities.
 We expect sales and marketing expenses to be around 15% of total sales.

 Table: Marketing Expense Budget

 - Game downloads – this includes free and paid downloads.
-The free downloads are monetized from embedded advertising sponsorships
+We monetize the free downloads from embedded advertising sponsorships

 - Embedded Advertising Sponsorships – ads embedded in both free and paid games